provocon/coremedia-build-docker/README.md

 ## Goals

 This container is intended for use in container based CI system like the [GitLab][gitlabci] CI.
-An example starting point is included with this repository.
+An example starting points are included with this repository.

-See example directory with a usage example and mind the essential parameters when building CoreMedia Content Cloud with [Maven][maven]:
+See the `example/` directory with usage examples and mind the essential parameters and [Maven][maven] setup when building CoreMedia Content Cloud, e.g.

 ```
 mvn install -Dwebdriver.chrome.driver=/usr/bin/chromedriver -Dwebdriver.chrome.verboseLogging=true -DjooUnitWebDriverBrowserArguments=--no-sandbox,--disable-dev-shm-usage